Until lions have their historians, tales of the hunt shall always glorify the hunters. ~African Proverb

-And when it comes to what need to be taught as history in our national schools – we are indeed at a cross road.
+And when it comes to what needs to be taught in our national schools – we are indeed at a crossroad.

-Do we strip away the wealthy facts of history from the other civilizations and the original immigrants and only focus on what happened in Malaysia long, long time and the people who been here before the British?
-Or we look deeply into what we can learn from history regardless of civilizations and the people behind the key events in history (like Mahatma Gandhi or Lawrence of Arabia)?
+Do we strip away the wealthy facts from the other civilizations and the original immigrants and only focus on what happened in Malaysia long, long time and the people who been here before the British?

-But what is not desired if even the known event in history has now been riddled with factual errors and major distortions.
-Setting aside the factors of biasness and racial tone of the argument, that is the point that Dr Ranjit is trying to make is valid.
+But what is not desired if even the known event has now been riddled with factual errors and major distortions.
+Setting aside the factors of biases and racial tone of the argument, that is the point that Dr Ranjit is trying to make is valid.